layilin/SP23-33852/_annotations/all_books.md

 ---

-[plant] 3.1 Cane. *Saccharum officinarum*.
-A large tufted perennial grass probably native to Southeast Asia and first carried to the Americas by Columbus.
-By the eighteenth century, widely cultivated on Caribbean plantations by enslaved African laborers so that European and North American consumers could enjoy sugar.

 [plant] 3.6 myrtle-indolence.
 Myrtle (*Myrtus communis*) is an aromatic shrub native to the Mediterranean region and associated with Venus, the goddess of love.

-3.8 Ascrean Poet.
+[people] 3.8 Ascrean Poet.
 Hesiod (c.
 700 BCE), who was from the Greek village of Ascra in the Valley of the Muses on Mt.
-Helicon.
+Helicon (the sacred Mount).
 Contemporary of Homer and known for the *Theogony* and *Works and Days*, which is considered to have influenced Virgil's *Georgics*.

-3.8 sacred Mount.
-Mt.
-Helicon.

 3.9 swain.
 A country or farm laborer, a shepherd.

-3.11 Maro.
+[people] 3.11 Maro.
 Virgil or Publius Vergilius Maro (70-19 BCE), author of the *Eclogues*, the *Georgics*, and the *Aeneid*.

-3.12 Dyer.
+[people] 3.12 Dyer.
 John Dyer (1699-1757), Welsh painter and poet, author of the georgic poem *The Fleece* (1757), which Grainger reviewed in the *Monthly Review* (April 1757).

-3.12 Pomona's Bard.
+[people] 3.12 Pomona's Bard.
 John Philips (1676-1709), English poet, author of the georgic poem *Cyder* (1708).
 Pomona is the Roman goddess of fruit.

-3.13 Smart.
+[people] 3.13 Smart.
 Christopher Smart (1722-1771), English poet, author of the georgic poem *The Hop-Garden* (1752).

-3.13 Sommerville.
+[people] 3.13 Sommerville.
 William Somerville (1675-1742), English poet, author of the georgic poem *The Chace* (1735).

-[people] 4.19 Aurelius. <!--the Roman emperor?
-Doesn't make sense given George relationship, but can't find contemporary-->
+[people] 4.19 Aurelius.
+Gilmore identifies Aurelius as George Thomas (c.
+1694-1774) who was born to a planter family on the island of Antigua.
+Descended on his mother's side from Massachusetts Bay Governor John Winthrop, Thomas was a member of the Antigua colonial assembly before being named Governor of Pennsylvania (1738-1747).
+He was Governor of the Leeward Islands from 1753 to 1766.

 [people] 4.20 Imperial George.
-George III (1738-1820) ruled as King of the United Kingdom from 1760 to 1820.
+George III (1738-1820) was king of Britain from 1760 to 1820.

 [people] 4.22n.
-Lucan...Pliny...Arrian...Pompey.
-Lucan or Marcus Annaeus Lucanus (39-65 AD), nephew of Seneca the younger and author of *The Civil War*.
+Lucan...Pliny...Arrian...Lucan or Marcus Annaeus Lucanus (39-65 AD), nephew of Seneca the younger and author of *The Civil War*.
 Gaius Plinius Secondus or Pliny the Elder (23-79 AD), the author of *Historia Naturalis*.
 Arrian or Lucius Flavius Arrianus (86-160 AD), author of various short essays and histories, including *Bithyniaca*, *Parthica*, and what is known as *Affairs of Alexander*.

-Pompey or Gnaeus Pompeius Magnus (106-48 BCE), member of the First Triumvirate; he defeated Mithridaes, King of Pontus, and establishing military order in the eastern provinces of the Roman empire.
+[people] 4.22n.
+Pompey.
+Pompey or Gnaeus Pompeius Magnus (106-48 BCE), member of the First Triumvirate; he defeated Mithridates, King of Pontus and established military order in the eastern provinces of the Roman empire.

 4.22n. *Dulces bibebant ex arundine succos*. <!--translation-->